jankstar/pydocu/README.md

 ```

 The application uses ghostscript for conversion and tesseract for OCR.
 These applications can be installed via a service.
 The call is done via shel commands.
+The server must run on a Unix system - e.g. Azure or in Docker.

 ## POST "/install/{phrase}" - Installed asynchronously
 args: phrase with gs, tesseract or models